As a Catholic school the Religious Education provided is in conformity with the doctrines of the Catholic Church.

 It is expected that the children will take a full and active part in the religious life of the school.
 The children will attend Masses, services and Celebrations throughout the year.

 As a result the withdrawal of pupils from formal Religious Instructions or Worship would not isolate them from the Catholic teaching, which the school gives and no specific arrangements for withdrawal are in operations at present.

-In Year 4 the children will make their First Holy Communion and Confirmation alongside their first Reconciliation, this is led by Parish catechists, supported by school.
+In Year 4 the children will make their First Holy Communion alongside their first Reconciliation, this is led by Parish catechists, supported by school.
 We work closely with parents and the parish of All Saints and St Catherine's to ensure the involvement of all, at these important stages in a child's life.